Is this article for you? It covers services only available to Give Lively member nonprofits.

 • We update the warning on the dashboard of its Nonprofit Admin Portal.

-Screenshot of warning from the Nonprofit Admin Portal advising "Your donation pages will be disabled."
+Screenshot of a warning in the Nonprofit Admin Portal advising that "Your fundraising page has been disabled" due to delinquency.

 • We display the following notice on all of the nonprofit’s Give Lively-powered fundraising pages.